Sidd1609/GSOC/ReadMe.md

-This issue is related to the Google Summer of Code 2022 for the proposal of Object detection models for OpenCV zoo carried out by Sri Siddarth Chakaravarthy
+This File is related to the Google Summer of Code 2022 for the proposal of Object detection models for OpenCV zoo carried out by Sri Siddarth Chakaravarthy

 <div align="center">
     <a href="https://summerofcode.withgoogle.com/"><img src="https://godotengine.org/storage/app/uploads/public/5c7/67d/8c6/5c767d8c62621713488685.png" width="550" alt="google-summer-of-code"></a>